pointless-code/encrypt/README.md

 ## About Encrypt

-An container which encrypts your message.
+A container which encrypts your message.
 Good luck decrypting it!!!

 ## Pull from docker